airfec/airFEC-Nicholas-Vincent-Hill/README.md

 ## Technology stack

-> A full stack react app built with the philosophy of continuously-integrated, test-driven development.
+> A MERN-stack app built with the philosophy of continuously-integrated, test-driven development and micro-service architecture.

 - CSS
 - HTML5